 The American Antiquarian Society (AAS) maintains a major research library in American history, literature, and culture through 1876.
 The library includes some 700,000 books and pamphlets; 20,000 newspaper titles; 200,000 pieces of graphic arts materials including broadsides, political cartoons, maps, and photographs; 60,000 pieces of sheet music; and nearly 1,600 collections of manuscripts.
 The society's holdings are especially rich for projects in the history of the book, including bibliography and the history of printing and publishing; literature; the history of Puritanism; cultural history; intellectual history; American state and local history; and social history, including the history of reform, family history, and women's history.
 The collections are strong chronologically from the early colonial period to the late nineteenth century.
 The AAS-NEH fellows are part of a community that includes the AAS staff, area faculty, and the recipients of AAS shortterm fellowships (including scholars from all over the U.S. and abroad, Ph.D. candidates, and creative artists and writers producing work for the general public) and other long-term fellows.
 Further opportunities for collegial association are provided by the society's Program in the History of the Book in American Culture; its series of seminars in American history and culture through 1876; lunchtime colloquia; public lectures; and more informal gatherings.
-At least two AAS-NEH fellowships are available for 2004-2005.
+Three AAS-NEH fellowships are available for 2006-2007.
+Detailed information and a link to request an application packet may be found on the AAS website.

-Caroline F. Sloat, Director of Scholarly Programs Room 106 American Antiquarian Society 185 Salisbury Street Worcester, Massachusetts 01609-1634
+Caroline F. Sloat, Director of Scholarly Programs Room 106 American Antiquarian Society 185 Salisbury Street Worcester, Massachusetts 01609-1634 Telephone: 508/755-5221

-Telephone: 508/755-5221 FAX: 508/754-9069 E-Mail: csloat@mwa.org
+FAX: 508/754-9069 E-Mail: csloat@mwa.org

-Inquiries about fellowships should be addressed to: ichaison@mwa.org
+Inquiries about fellowships should be addressed to: jchaison@mwa.org; inquiries about fellowships generally should be addressed to Caroline Sloat.